-How has devolved government developed in Scotland
+A summary of devolved government in Scotland

-Dissatisfaction with control from London developed from the 1960s and, in the October 1974 general election, the SNP had 11 MPs.
-This led the Labour Government to hold a referendum, in 1979, on a proposal for devolved government for Scotland.
-The Scots voted narrowly for devolution but Labour MPs hostile to devolution had inserted a requirement that 40% of registered voters had to vote Yes for the legislation to come into force and the vote failed to pass this hurdle.
+As a result, in 1979 the Labour Government held a referendum on a proposal for the devolved government for Scotland.
+The Scots voted narrowly for devolution.
+However, Labour MPs who were hostile to devolution had inserted a requirement.
+It said that 40% of registered voters had to vote Yes for the legislation to come into force.
+The vote failed to pass this hurdle.